-EU transport policy focuses on specific issues that affect all EU countries, like (road and air) traffic congestion, oil dependency, and greenhouse gas emissions.
-It is pursuing a strategy (and providing funding) to bring transport infrastructure up to a certain standard all across the EU, as well as seeking ways to help the European transport sector to compete on the fast-developing global market.
+EU transport policy deals with issues that affect all EU countries - road and air traffic congestion, oil dependency and greenhouse gas emissions.
+It provides funding to bring transport infrastructure up to the same standard EU-wide.
+Another concern is enabling Europe's transport sector to compete on the fast-developing global market.

 As our societies become ever more mobile, EU policy seeks to help our transport systems meet the major challenges facing them:

 New high-speed rail routes across the EU - safe, comfortable & environment-friendly